Color Blindness

 • Seeing information shown in color on graphs or charts

 Organizing and labeling objects may help you with some types of tasks.
 People with color blindness can also learn to focus more on spatial arrangement.
-For example, the red light is always at the top in a traffic light.
+For example, the red light is always at the top of a traffic light.
+There are also many phone apps and devices that can help you decipher between similar colors.
 It may be helpful for your friends and coworkers to know that you have color blindness.

 Some careers may not be an option for people with color blindness.
 If you are thinking about a career, make sure your color blindness will not be a major problem.